 ACCESS: ♦♦♦ – This site has an excellent car park.
 There is easy access and a short walk to the best areas.
 The two fossiliferous beds are at opposite sides of the haven, but the distance from each side is just 100m.
 There is also a very handy pub at the car park, just behind the beach, if you want a drink.

-TYPE: – Fossils are found in the foreshore rocks, which extend from the cliffs at each end of the haven.
+TYPE: – Fossils are seen in the foreshore rocks, which extend from the cliffs at each end of the haven.
 They slope at a 20 to 35o angle to below beach level.
 The bedrock also protrudes out of the foreshore, with gaps of sand between layers, where softer rock has been eroded away.

 On the north side of the haven, about 215m northwest of the mouth of the streams, dark nodules from the base of the cliff contain fossils of the goniatite, Reticuloceras circumplicatile, and the marine bivalve, Dunbarella sp.
 However, these are rare and often obscured by sand or fallen rocks.